sgmurphy/wordpress-plugins/enhanced-media-library/readme.txt

 ### 2.8.10 ###
 *Release Date - April 11, 2024*

-= SECURITY UPDATE =
-* A security issue related to MIME types upload fixed.
-Please update to the latest version on all your websites.

 = Improvements =
 * Plugin admin menu items order and compatibility improved